 DNA is one of the biggest hooks we have to get our friends and family interested in family history.
 I think this change is just one more way that we can spread our love of family history with our family, not to mention protect their privacy and their rights.

-In addition to Debbie Kennett’s post I mentioned above, make sure to read the official post by Ancestry, and these two blog posts about the changes as they address some of the common questions you may have about how to actually make this happen. http://thednageek.com/reality-check-changes-at-ancestrydna/ and https://dnasleuth.wordpress.com/2017/07/15/managing-multiple-kits-and-the-new-ancestrydna-change.
+In addition to Debbie Kennett’s post I mentioned above, make sure to read the official post by Ancestry, as well as this post at this post at The DNA Geek and another at DNA Sleuth, which address some of the common questions you may have about how to actually make happen.